MicrosoftDocs/m365copilot-docs/docs/extensions-are-apps.md

 :::image type="content" source="assets/images/app-package.png" alt-text="Diagram showing the anatomy of a Microsoft 365 app package: app manifest (.json file) + icons (color and outline .png files) wrapped in a .zip file":::

-At minimum, an app package contains an app manifest (`manifest.json`) file and `color.png` and `outline.png` icons.
+At minimum, an app package contains:
+ - the app manifest (`manifest.json`) file,
+ - `color.png` icon, and a
+ - `outline.png` icon

 It may also contain manifests for a declarative copilot, API plugin, and localization files for other supported languages.

 ## App icons

 Your app package must include both a color and outline version of your Copilot extension icon, as .png files.
 These icons have specific size requirements in order to pass store validation.

 TODO INCORPORATE: